apex/up/Readme.md

 Up deploys infinitely scalable serverless apps, APIs, and static websites in seconds, so you can get back to working on what makes your product unique.

-With Up you never need to scale machines, pay for idle servers which are not in use, worry about logging infrastructure, alerting, and more, Up has you covered!
+With Up there's no need to worry about managing or scaling machines, paying for idle servers, worrying about logging infrastructure or alerting.
+Just deploy your app with `$ up` and you're done!

 Use the free OSS version, or subscribe to [Up Pro](#pro-features) for a small monthly fee for unlimited use within your company, there is no additional cost per team-member or application.
 Deploy dozens or even hundreds of applications for pennies thanks to AWS Lambda's cost effective nature.